Vijay-J0shi/backgroud_Image_Project/README.md

   Description: The DIS project implements state-of-the-art deep learning methods for image smoothing and is used in various tasks like background smoothing and segmentation.

 The object mask is created to ensure that the part of the image you want to keep unchanged is preserved.
 The mask identifies the object of interest by isolating it from a white background.
-## Object Mask Creation

-This project includes functionality for creating an object mask from an image using the IS-Net model.
-The function `create_object_mask` processes an input image to generate an inverted mask and returns a grayscale version of the masked image.

-### Function: `create_object_mask(image)`

-#### Parameters:
-- **image**: A PIL Image object representing the input image from which the object mask will be created.

-#### Description:
-1. **Load the Image**: The function converts the input image to a NumPy array and loads it into a tensor format suitable for the neural network model.
-2. **Predict Mask**: It uses a pre-trained model (`net`) to predict the mask of the object within the image.
-3. **Inversion and Resizing**: The predicted mask is inverted, resized to match the original image size, and converted to a grayscale image.
-4. **Return Value**: The function returns a grayscale image of the inverted mask.

 #### Example Usage:
 ```python